mristic505/countdown-push-live/readme.md

-# Countdown and change content automatically
+# Countdown to and change content automatically on a specific date

 Shows one content before set final date.
 It counts down hours, minutes and seconds and shows different content once it reaches the set date.